lewagon/dotfiles/README.md

 ## Typical day

 - **9h00-10h30**: morning lecture by the lead-coach with lots of live-demo to make you understand the concepts on practical examples.
-- **10h30-12h30**: pair-programming on challenges of the kitt platform & pushing your solution to get automatic correction.
+- **10h30-12h30**: pair-programming session, work on the challenges & push your attempts.
-- **14h00-17h30**: finishing your challenges on the platform with your buddy of the day.
+- **14h00-17h30**: finish your challenges of the day with your buddy.
 -  **17h30-19h00**: "live-code session".
-Either a teacher or a student will pick one of the challenges of the day (or invent a new one with the teacher) and will code his own solution **from scratch** in front of the class on the giant projector.
-When doing so he has to explain at loud what he is doing and explain his methodology and the way he builds his program.
+A teacher (or sometimes a motivated student) chooses an interesting challenge of the day or invent a new one.
+Then he will code the solution **from scratch** in front of the class on the projector.
+Doing so, he should interact with the class and ask them what to do.
+One of the most important moments of the day, don't miss it!

 Every day, there's 5 to 10 different challenges with their own test suite, and additional optional exercises for the most rapid of you.